danvega/danvega-dev-nuxt/content/blog/2019/04/30/up-and-running-with-vue.md

 title: "Everything you need to get up and running with VueJS"
 date: "2019-04-30T19:38:42.927Z"
 published: true
-excerpt: "In this article, I am going to tell you why I love Vue and give you 4 different ways you can write your first application."
+description: "In this article, I am going to tell you why I love Vue and give you 4 different ways you can write your first application."
 author: "Dan Vega"
 tags: ["vue", "javascript"]
 cover: ./up-and-running-with-vue-cover.png